GmbH & Co. KG – all information on the legal form

 A GmbH & Co.
 KG can have two purposes:

-• either to operate a business or
+• either to operate a company or

 • to manage its own assets.